konradsawicki/Arkanoid-Game/README.md

 #### Player
 The player can move a platform using left and right arrow keyboard buttons.
-Initially the player can choose the angle of the ball by pressing the left mouse button (the ball should be launched in the direction of the mouse cursor).
+Initially the player can choose the angle of the ball by pressing the left mouse button.

 #### Ball
 The ball speed is not constant.
 Every reflection from edges increases the speed by 10%.
 Speed is decreased by 10% on destroying a block.
 Deflecting by a platform has no impact on the speed.
 Minimum speed is 40% and maximum is 300% of a default speed.